upekshaip/jsp-web-project/Readme.md

 # Issues

+- Note that all the issues are on the issues tab.
+Go there to see them 😇

 1. **UI/UX Improvements**: Enhance the user interface and experience to make navigation and interaction more intuitive.
 2. **Performance Optimization**: Address any performance bottlenecks to ensure smooth operation, especially during high traffic periods.
 3. **Security Enhancements**: Implement additional security measures to protect user data and prevent unauthorized access.
 4. **Bug Fixes**: Address any reported bugs or issues to improve overall stability and functionality.

 # Fixed Issues

+- Note that all the issues are on the issues tab.
+Go there to see them 😇

 1. **Database Connection Error**: Resolved issues related to database connectivity and configuration.
 2. **UI Rendering Bugs**: Fixed various bugs related to UI rendering and responsiveness.